-As always, I’m conscious of whose agenda this serves and why writers allow themselves to be used as pawns in this game.
+The ethics of the publishing industry are askew and the most egregious behavior is routinely ignored in favor of pursuing pet targets.
+It’s worth asking whose agenda this serves and why writers allow themselves to be used as pawns in this game.

 Exhibit A: Harlequin

 Amazon is regularly slated for the way it manages its tax affairs.
-I have written extensively about this before, but, in short, Amazon is using extremely common methods for minimizing its tax bills that are used by every major tech company (and many other multinational corporations too).
+I have written extensively about this before, but, in short, Amazon is using common methods for minimizing its tax bills that are used by every major tech company, and many other multinational corporations too).

-You can argue these loopholes should be closed (and I would agree), but these actions are legal.
+You can argue these loopholes should be closed (and I would agree, for what it’s worth), but these actions are legal.
 And I wouldn’t be surprised if the major publishers, and the global media conglomerates which own them, are doing the exact same thing.

-Maybe I’m crazy, but I think exploiting authors in this manner is worse than legally minimizing your tax bill.
+Maybe I’m crazy, but I think exploiting authors in this manner is worse than using legal means to minimize your tax bill.

 Exhibit B: The New York Times